AMRC-FactoryPlus/amrc-connectivity-stack/acs-edge/docs/edge-split.md

 device.
 The address itself is a string in a driver-specific format.
 The driver can read an address, the result of which is a binary data packet.

+### Address group

+Addresses may be collected into groups and each group is assigned a name by the Edge Agent.
+Each group may be assigned a poll interval, which indicates the frequency at which the Edge Agent would like to receive updates to the addresses in the group.
+A single address MAY appear in more than one group.

 ### Address configuration

 A configuration packet passed from the Edge Agent to the driver specifying the addresses currently in use and their data topic names.
-This MUST take the form of a JSON object mapping from data topic name to address.
+A given address MUST NOT be associated with more than one data topic name within a given address configuration.
+The address configuration is in JSON form and is an object with these properties:

+* `version`: The integer `1`.
+* `addrs`: An object whose keys are data topic names and whose values are addresses.
+* `groups`: An object whose keys are group names and whose values are objects with these properties:
+    * `addrs`: An array of data topic names from the top-level `addrs` property.
+    * `poll`: An integer giving the requested poll interval in milliseconds for this group.

 ### Asynchronous (driver address)